miknayr/The-Bagel-Invitationals/updates.md

 -arrow key to change clubs
 ball still stuck in loop, need to fix / figure out win condition
 - need to move ball to its play hit siwng distance

+5/19 11pm update;
+game is not working :\ but need to figure out angle situation

+ball moves only in on direction maybe fix degree situation otherwise, revert to xball = xhole situation